 It is a real scorcher today – how are you getting on in your racing suit?

 It is hot, but to be honest when you’re used to wearing a suit, racing and doing endurance sessions, your tolerance for being hot goes up quite a lot.

 Have you driven the Goodwood Festival of Speed course yet?

 I’ve been up the hill once in the TS030 Hybrid.
 I’ve got the feel for it now so I’ll be having some fun when I go again.

 How does TS030 cope on a tight course like this?

 Anthony: It is difficult to get around the place and you can’t see much, so you’re just looking for signs you’re OK to go.
 It would be quite easy to crash into the back of someone here.

-Blog: As somebody who has experienced a number of different endurance sports cars, what is it in particular that makes the Toyota TS030 special to you?
+What is it in particular that makes the Toyota TS030 special to you?

 Anthony: In terms of balance and grip the TS030 is honestly the best car I’ve ever driven at Le Mans.
 After the victories at the end of the last season we were hoping for more at Le Mans, if I’m honest.
 Audi did a good job but we did too – and from a driver’s point of view I can’t imagine our car being any better.